nesrak1/AssetsTools.NET/README.md

 If you're parsing the texture manually or have the bytes some other way, you can use TextureFile.GetTextureDataFromBytes to decode a texture from bytes, a texture format, and size without having to create a TextureFile manually.

-# Extracting classdata.tpk and cldb.dat
+### Extracting classdata.tpk and cldb.dat

-You can find a decompressed classdata.tpk from UABE in the zip in the releases section.
+The easiest way to get a decompressed classdata.tpk is to download it from the zip in the releases section.

-To get the classdata.tpk from UABE yourself go to `Options -> Edit Type Package` in UABE's main window, open the tpk in the same file as UABE, uncheck `Compress the file (LZMA)`, and click OK.
+To get the classdata.tpk from UABE yourself go to `Options -> Edit Type Package` in UABE's main window, open the tpk in the same folder as UABE, uncheck `Compress the file (LZMA)`, and click OK.

 To get a cldb.dat, export a class database from the `Edit Type Package` dialog.
-Make sure you do not export from the uncompressed tpk as the output will be garbage.
+Make sure you do not export from the uncompressed tpk, otherwise the output will be garbage.
 Once you've exported the database, go to `Options -> Edit Type Database`, uncheck `Compress the file (LZMA)`, and click OK, and click OK again.

 ## Hmms 🤔